SteamGroups/english-reading-challenge/README.md

 #### 🤟 Your Questions

 - [ ] What is an AGI?
-- [ ] How NLP (Natural Language Processing) works and where can we use it?
+- [ ] How does NLP (Natural Language Processing) work and where can we use it?
-- [ ] Can you name 3 practical ways AI could help people with disability?
+- [ ] Can you name 3 practical ways AI could help disabled people?
 How?
 - [ ] About the negative impact of AI which concerns you the most?
 Why?

 ## ✔️ Avaluation Criteria